alabou/NMOS-Reference/README.md

 ### Dev mode — no TLS

 The Node also supports a **no-TLS dev mode** that sits outside Configs A/B/C — plain HTTP on every surface, no OAuth, no client-cert verification.
-It is **not certifiable under any security spec** (under TR-10-SEC §9.1-1 a device shall not claim compliance while so configured), but is useful for quick connectivity experiments without PKI setup.
+It is **not certifiable under any security spec** (under NMOS With Control Plane Security a device shall not claim compliance while so configured), but is useful for quick connectivity experiments without PKI setup.

 Run `nmos_node.py` directly with the disable flags: